-Call sequence · Cloudflare Firewall Rules docs
+Call sequence

 Cloudflare recommends this sequence because it facilitates filter reusability and allows working with either API independently.
 Thanks to the standalone nature of Cloudflare Filters, the same filter can be shared in multiple firewall rules as well as in other future Cloudflare products and features.

-For example, a filter that matches all traffic for your API (i.e.,
+For example, a filter that matches all traffic for your API (that is,

 http.request.uri.path matches "^/api/.*$") may disable caching, disable human CAPTCHAs, configure JSON custom errors, and appear in a firewall rule.
 With the recommended sequence above, you would just repeat steps 3-6 for every Cloudflare feature to configure against the same filter created in steps 1-2.

-However, for a POST operation, the simplified sequence -- shown below -- allows you to create both a filter and rule in the same call.
+POST operation, the simplified sequence — shown below — allows you to create both a filter and rule in the same call.
 In this case, the filter and rule only refer to each other.

-In this sequence, a single POST request to the
+In this sequence, a single

-/firewall/rules takes the filter object in the JSON to create the filter in the Filters API (also via a POST request).
-If successful, then the firewall rule is created.
+/firewall/rules endpoint takes the filter object in the JSON to create the filter in the Filters API (also via a

 Below is an example call and response using this method: